-Groups very often have about four to 10 participants, and usually meet every week for 90 approximately minutes.
-These groups can have a pre-determined existence of couple of months or be open-ended and last many years, with many members staying for the duration if they so choose.
+Groups very often have about four to 10 participants, and usually meet every week for approximately 90 minutes.
+These groups can have a pre-determined existence of a couple of months or be open-ended and last many years, with many members staying for the duration if they so choose.

 What makes group therapy so helpful to the participants?